microsoft/azure-devops-extension-sample/README.md

 ## RepositoryActions

 This sample adds a "Sample repository action" menu item to the repository picker in the header of code hub pages.
-Clicking on the action will navigate to the provided link.
+If a "href" property is provided, clicking on the action will navigate to the given url.
+If a "uri" is provided, that code will be executed when the action is clicked.

 # References